-You will be given advice and guidance on finding the ideal placement, writing a CV and interview skills by our Head of Industrial Training.
+You will be given advice and guidance on finding the ideal placement, writing a CV and interview skills by our dedicated placement coordinator.

 For more information about securing and completing a placement for your placement year, please visit our Important Information page.

 Typical offerA Level ABB | IB 32 pts overall